ctuning/cbench/README.md

 cb benchmark demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows
 ```

-See results on a public [SOTA dashboard](https://cknowledge.io/c/result/sota-mlperf-object-detection-v0.5-crowd-benchmarking)
+See results on a public [SOTA dashboard](https://cknowledge.io/c/result/sota-mlperf-object-detection-v0.5-crowd-benchmarking).

-You can also use stable Docker image to participate in crowd-benchmarking:
+You can also use the stable Docker image to participate in crowd-benchmarking:

 ```
 sudo docker run ctuning/cbench-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows /bin/bash -c "cb benchmark demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows"
 ```

+You can also check [all dependencies for this solution](https://cknowledge.io/solution/demo-obj-detection-coco-tf-cpu-benchmark-linux-portable-workflows/#dependencies).

 ## Documentation